Warm Light Guided Meditation Series: Stress Relief and Whole Body Relaxation

 Photo by Wesley Eland on Unsplash

-Read through this meditation before practicing it, or find someone to read it to you, in a calm and gentle voice.
-If you’re by yourself, set a timer for five minutes, and even turn on some gentle music.
+You can practice this meditation by yourself or with others.
+If you’re by yourself, set a timer for five minutes, and maybe even turn on some gentle music.
 If someone is reading it to you, make sure that they can talk in a slow, soft voice.

 When you’re ready, find a comfortable seat, or lay down on your bed.